John Pérez: Governor's Office of Business Development (GoBiz)

-Disincorporation of Vernon, CA
+Disincorporation of Vernon

 Vernon is an industrial city located in the County of Los Angeles that is home to fewer than 150 residents but acts as a business hub with more than 50,000 employees.
 Vernon has had a long history of corrupt public officials, official corruption, and voter intimidation.
-In December 2010, Perez introduced AB 46 to dis-incorporate the city and make it part of unincorporated Los Angeles County.
+In December 2010, Perez introduced AB 46 to disincorporate the city and make it part of unincorporated Los Angeles County.
 There was broad support from the surrounding communities which have been plagued by the pollution and ill-effects of Vernon's businesses but resistance met with from organized labor.
 After passing the assembly with 62 votes in favor, 7 votes against, and 10 not voting, the bill was defeated in the Senate with 13 votes in favor, 17 votes against, and 10 not voting.

 Following the bill's defeat, Vernon has continued to have serious issues with their elections and public officials, including allegation of voter fraud and disenfranchisement.
 Additionally, the local power authority, cited frequently as a reason to keep Vernon as an independent, business-focused city, announced significant rate increases.
 Audits also determined that the city was millions in debt, causing some businesses to announce they were considering moving elsewhere.